stackitcloud/stackit-cli/docs/stackit_config_set.md

       --session-time-limit string                   Maximum time before authentication is required again.
 After this time, you will be prompted to login again to execute commands that require authentication.
 Can't be larger than 24h.
 Requires authentication after being set to take effect.
 Examples: 3h, 5h30m40s (BETA: currently values greater than 2h have no effect)
-      --ske-custom-endpoint string                  SKE API base URL, used in calls to this API --sqlserverflex-custom-endpoint string        SQLServer Flex API base URL, used in calls to this API
+      --ske-custom-endpoint string                  SKE API base URL, used in calls to this API --sqlserverflex-custom-endpoint string        SQLServer Flex API base URL, used in calls to this API --token-custom-endpoint string                Custom endpoint for the token API, which is used to request access tokens when the service-account authentication is activated
 ```

 ### Options inherited from parent commands